The Challenge: A safe exoskeleton to help paraplegics walk again

 IHMC demonstrating their exoskeleton prototype

-Despite COVID-19, the team overcame significant obstacles to compete as one of five international finalists in the $4 million Mobility Unlimited Challenge sponsored by the Toyota Mobility Foundation, receiving a $500,000 grant to push their research further.
+The IHMC team competed the Quix in the $4 million Mobility Unlimited Challenge, sponsored by the Toyota Mobility Foundation.
+As one of five international finalists, they received a $500,000 grant to push their research further.

-Led by Dr. Robert Griffin, the exoskeleton team also participated virtually in the 2020 Cybathlon, finishing 4th in their category, an international competition for people with disabilities supported by modern assistive technology, an event that attracted 51 teams from 20 countries.
+Led by Dr. Robert Griffin, the exoskeleton team also participated virtually in the 2020 Cybathlon, finishing 4th in their category.
+This is an international event that attracted 51 teams from 20 countries to share and demonstrate the latest technologies and innovations that assist people with disabilities to be mobile.

-Orientus is a miniature orientation sensor and AHRS.
+Orientus is a miniature IMU and AHRS.
 It combines temperature calibrated MEMS accelerometers, gyroscopes and magnetometers with an innovative fusion algorithm to deliver accurate orientation in demanding environments.